PREETHASRINIVASAN/aws-devops-learning/notes/01-cloud-basics.md

-IAAS- infrasctucture as a service- we manage- os, runtime aws manages- hardware, network
-PAAS- platform as a service-
-we manage- we manage apps and data aws manages- os, hardware, runtime, network
-SAAS- software as a service-
-we manage nothing, only use
-all others are managed by aws
+IaaS (Infrastructure as a Service)OS, runtime, apps, dataHardware, networking, virtualizationEC2PaaS (Platform as a Service)Apps and data onlyEverything belowElastic BeanstalkSaaS (Software as a Service)Nothing — just use itEverythingGmail, Salesforce

 feature-public-private-hybrid
 | Feature | Public Cloud | Private Cloud | Hybrid Cloud |